-- The \$1.4 million increase in Debt Service is due to an increase in bond principal payments related to new bond issues in 2016 and 2017. - The increase in Other Facility Costs of \$9.5 million is due to the availability of bond proceeds during fiscal year 2018 for renovations, technology and security projects. - As a direct result of the increase in property tax revenue, Contracted Instructional Services Between Schools (Recapture) increased by \$52.4 million.
+Instruction and Instructional Related Services increased \$154.1 million, Instructional and School Leadership increased \$13.6 million, and Support Services for Students increased \$31.9 million.
+Increases in these categories included a 3% raise, as well as, increases in the District's proportional cost of the State operated Teacher Retirement System (TRS) and the Texas Public School Retired Employees Group Insurance Program (TRS-Care).
+As a direct result of the increase in property tax revenue, Contracted Instructional Services Between Schools (Recapture) increased by \$54.1 million.
 The school finance system in Texas is equalized through an equalized wealth limit that requires excess property wealth per weighted average daily attendance (WADA) to be returned to the State.

-Business-Type Activities The net position of the District's business-type activities decreased by \$66,882.
+Business-Type Activities The net position of the District's business-type activities decreased by \$40,807.
 This decrease is primarily due to changes within two of the business type activities.